ntorqulu/taxo_classification/README.md

 # taxo_classification

 ## Introduction
-With the advent of the new DNA sequencing thecnologies, methodologies based on such thecniques have unveiled a bast field of applications to infer the Biodiversity of the ecosystems to monitorize such environments and their habitats.
+With the advent of the new DNA sequencing technologies, methodologies based on such thecniques have unveiled a bast field of applications to infer the Biodiversity of the ecosystems to monitorize such environments and their habitats.
 Among these thecniques DNA metabarcoding has emerged as a powerfull tool for biomonitoring.
 This thechnique relies on sequencing a targuet region of the genome of thousands of individuals at the same time and their latter assignment to the different taxa.
 However, one of the main constrains of the method is this taxonomic assignment due to the missing information in the databases and the amount of resources required to compute such analysis.
 While the latter problem has been assessed by using bigger computing services and optimizing the algorithms, to be able to run such models in the field withouth internet connection is still a challange.

 Here we propose Deep Learning models as a potential solution for such problem.
 While the training process is resource demanding, deppending on the architecture of the module, the predictions can be potentially manageable.
 In this project we explore the following bottlenecks of the implementation of this thecnology in the field of Biomonitoring: